yugabyte/yugabyte-db/docs/content/v1.0/api/redis/_index.md

 ---

 ## Introduction
 The YEDIS API allows Yugabyte DB to become an auto-sharded, clustered & elastic Redis-as-a-Database in a Redis-driver compatible manner.
-A Redis client can connect, send request, and receive result from YugaByte DB.
+A Redis client can connect, send request, and receive result from Yugabyte DB.

 ## Data Types
 The following datatypes can be read and written via the YEDIS API.
 All data are on-disk persistent in Yugabyte DB.<br>